-Goose Lake is located in New Scandia, 1 mile northeast of the town of Scandia.
+Goose Lake is located in the City of Scandia.

 Northern Pike:average abundance, above average size.

 Largemouth Bass: average abundance, average size with some larger individuals present.

 Bluegill: average abundance, above average size.

 Bullhead species: average abundance, average size.